Top Locations to Propose in Chicago

 This Chicago Jazz Age landmark hotel features one of the only private rental rooftops for proposals in Chicago.
 The Astor Terrace offers unforgettable Gold Coast views to pop the question.

-The history of jazz and entertainment has clearly left its imprint on the halls, and Ambassador Chicago combines this sense of nostalgia with touches of modern hospitality.
+The history of jazz and entertainment has left its imprint on the halls, and Ambassador Chicago combines this sense of nostalgia with touches of modern hospitality.
 Focused around affordable luxury, Ambassador Chicago provides stylish ambiance and iconic boutique lodging.
 A little bit 1930s and a little bit 2017, the balance has been found.

 Ambassador Chicago, originally named Ambassador East, opened its doors in 1926.
 With a brief stint as Public Hotel, Ambassador Chicago’s new name is a nod to its roots.
 Known as Chicago’s first boutique hotel, iconic celebrity visitors of note include Bill Murray and The Rolling Stones.
 Known for its sweeping views of Lake Michigan and easy access to Michigan Avenue, the Windy City’s main shopping boulevard, this hotel sits at the heart of the Gold Coast.